lubeda/EspHoMaTriXv2/README.md

 **(D)** Service **get_status**

-This service displays the running queue and a list of icons in the logs
+This service displays the running queue and a list of icons in the ESPhome device logs (INFO level or above).

 ```log
 [13:10:10][I][EHMTX:175]: status status: 1  as: 1